-In 1905, the Youngs were joined at 434 Marlborough by Ernest Young’s brother, Arthur Jewett Young, an attorney, and Dr. John Dresser Adams, a physician, who also maintained his office there.
+In 1905, the Youngs were joined at 434 Marlborough by Ernest Young’s brother, Arthur Jewett Young, an attorney, and by Dr. John Dresser Adams, a physician, who also maintained his office there.
 By 1906, Arthur Young had moved to 2 Brimmer and John Adams had moved to 925 Boylston.

 Ernest Young died in January of 1923.
 Grace Young and their only son, Charles Simonton Young, moved soon thereafter to an apartment at 416 Marlborough.

-By the 1923-1924 winter season, 434 Marlborough was the home of attorney Laurence Allyn Brown and his wife, Harriet Addams (Young) Brown.
+On April 2, 1923, 434 Marborough was purchased from Grace Young by attorney Laurence Allyn Brown.
+He and his wife, Harriet Addams (Young) Brown, made it their home.
 They previously had lived at 127 Pinckney.
 They also maintained a home at Bass Rocks in Gloucester.

 Laurence Brown died in July of 1937.
 Harriet Brown continued to live at 434 Marlborough with their two children, Laurence Allyn Brown, Jr., and Dorothy Addams Brown.

 Harriet Brown died in 1952.
 Laurence Brown, Jr., an attorney, and Dorothy Brown, a bank executive, continued to live at 434 Marlborough.

-Laurence Brown died in January of 1983.
+Laurence Brown, Jr., died in January of 1983.
 Dorothy Brown continued to lived at 434 Marlborough.

 On January 18, 1985, 434 Marlborough was purchased from Dorothy Brown by Barry D. Libert, trustee of the 434 Marlborough Street Realty Trust.
-On May 10, 1985, Barry Libert transferred the property to himself and Ellen Marcus Libert.
+On May 10, 1985, Barry Libert transferred the property to himself and his wife, Ellen Strauss (Marcus) Libert.

 Also in May of 1985, Milestone Associates (presumably on behalf of the Liberts) applied for (and subsequently received) permission to convert the house from a single-family dwelling into a two-family dwelling.
 They also received permission to add a roof deck, a steel deck off of the rear at the first floor level, an oriel window and door at the kitchen, and a new French door in the rear at the ground floor level.

-In September of 2004, Ellen Driggin entered into a “Preservation Restriction Agreement” with the National Architectural Trust, Inc., for the purpose of ensuring preservation of 434 Marlborough’s exterior.
+On September 2, 2004, Ellen Driggin entered into a “Preservation Restriction Agreement” with the National Architectural Trust, Inc., for the purpose of ensuring preservation of 434 Marlborough’s exterior.

 434 Marlborough subsequently changed hands.
 It remained a two-family dwelling in 2018.